 I grew up in a small city on the Erie Canal.
 For most of my life I worked in libraries, except for two summers when I cooked at a children’s camp.
 My personal life mission is to connect people with sources of information and wisdom, and to have fun doing it.
 I practice and celebrate oral storytelling as an ancient, effective, and inspiring way to foster those connections.

 While employed as a library administrator, I took a course in Storytelling at the University of Illinois School of Information Sciences, and that’s when I fell in love with the art of storytelling.
 Bells ringing, angels singing, lights flashing Love!
 Everything about storytelling delights me–from interacting with audiences of all ages, to crafting an original story, to delving deeply into folklore and other sources to discover new (to me) tales to be shared.

 I began my storytelling career in Champaign-Urbana, Illinois, where I performed several times at the iSchool Storytelling Festival, as well as numerous showcases and benefit shows put on by the Champaign-Urbana Storytelling Guild.
 I organized and emceed story concerts for the local celebration of World Storytelling Day.
-I appeared in many venues, including the Celtic Knot Public House in Evanston, IL, and the open mic at Dominican College, Forest Park, IL, hosted by Illinois Storytelling, Inc. I was invited to tell at the Champaign-Urbana Folk & Roots Festival, as well as the public library-sponsored Read Across America event.
+I appeared in many venues, including the Celtic Knot Public House in Evanston, IL, and the open mic at Dominican College, Forest Park, IL, hosted by Illinois Storytelling, Inc. (and have more recently participated in their online open mic sessions).
+I was invited to tell at the Champaign-Urbana Folk & Roots Festival, as well as the public library-sponsored Read Across America event.
 I also shared many stories during Sunday services and inter-generational coffeehouses at the Unitarian Universalist Church of Urbana.